Telecommunications services producer price indexes (TSPPI)

-The TSPI series is a useful indicator of economic activity in the telecommunications services industry.
-In addition, the indexes are used by the Canadian System of National Accounts to arrive at estimates of real value output for the industry through deflation.
+The TSPPI series are useful indicators of economic activity in the telecommunications subsector.
+These indexes are primarily used by the Canadian System of Macroeconomic Accounts to arrive at estimates of real value added gross domestic product for the industry and to measure changes in productivity.

 - Information and communications technology

 The target population of the survey consists of the largest telecommunications service providers classified in subsector 517 - Telecommunication of the North American Industry Classification System 2017.
 This subsector comprises establishments primarily engaged in providing telecommunications and/or video entertainment services over their own or over networks operated by others.